paulwexler/opinions/on_coding/README.md

-Functionally we are done, but there is an unintended "coupling" that can be easily reduced by factoring executable code into data.
+Functionally we are done, but there is an unintended "coupling" that can be easily reduced by the technique of factoring executable code into data.

 Note that `LineRedactor.filter` "knows" a lot about what the program does.
 It "knows" `replace_ip`, `replace_password`,